 Tailored for food-based businesses, Toast POS has standard inventory management, payment processing, and reporting features.
 It also adds restaurant-specific features like menu management, table mapping, online ordering and delivery, tableside ordering, and kitchen display integrations.
 Toast POS helps businesses control both back-end and front-of-house operations.
 Plans start at $69 per month, with custom-quoted, flat-rate payment processing rates.

-- Software: Toast has three subscription tiers: Starter, Essentials, and Growth.
+- Software fee: Toast has three subscription tiers: Starter, Essentials, and Growth.
 Pricing starts at $69 per month for a Starter membership that offers baseline functions.
 To get online ordering and delivery functions, you’ll need to upgrade to Essentials at $99 per month.
-Growth includes Loyalty and Marketing modules as well, at $189 per month.
+Growth includes Loyalty and Marketing modules and costs $189 per month.

-- Installation: Toast POS hardware comes with a steep one-time installation fee that starts at $499.
+- Installation fee: Toast POS hardware comes with a steep one-time installation fee that starts at $499.
 This amount increases as you add hardware (like a kitchen display system) or complexity (like an in-house online ordering and delivery management).